angeligareta/alcohol-consumption/README.md

 ### Data driven research questions

-- **Question 1:** How is the alcohol consumption related with the economical situation a country?
+- **Question 1:** How is the alcohol consumption related with the economical situation of a country?
 Does it get affected by the per capita income indicators and the development status of the countries?
 - **Question 2:** Do drinking habits change in a group of students depending on some personal situation?
 - **Question 3:**